Prognosis and management of congenital long QT syndrome

 - Schwartz PJ, Priori SG, Spazzolini C, et al. Genotype-phenotype correlation in the long-QT syndrome: gene-specific triggers for life-threatening arrhythmias.
 Circulation 2001; 103:89.

-- Zareba W, Moss AJ, Schwartz PJ, et al. Influence of genotype on the clinical course of the long-QT syndrome.
+- Zareba W, Moss AJ, Schwartz PJ, et al. Influence of the genotype on the clinical course of the long-QT syndrome.
 International Long-QT Syndrome Registry Research Group.
 N Engl J Med 1998; 339:960.

 - Priori SG, Schwartz PJ, Napolitano C, et al. Risk stratification in the long-QT syndrome.
 N Engl J Med 2003; 348:1866.